egoist/next-test-runner/README.md

 $ ntr karma --watch/-w
 ```

-Check out default [Karma Configs](/conf/karma.conf.js), you can override all of them in `.ntrrc` file, like:
+Or you can customize your own directory structure, just check out default [Karma Configs](/conf/karma.conf.js), you can override all of them in `.ntrrc` file, like:

 ```json
 {